brightsparklabs/gradle-multi-git/README.md

 - `repositoriesDir` is the directory to checkout the git repositories to.
 - `repositories` is a map of `repository name` to `repository location`.
 Each repository will be checked out to the `repositoriesDir`.
+If you want a shallow clone of your repository, map a list to `repository name` containing `repository location` and the depth level.

 # Tasks